thiagopolastri/dotemacs/README.md

 Modeline needs Font Awesome to work.
 Theme is a work in progress.

-Install tree-sitter parsers manually or use `M-x dotemacs:install-ts-parsers`.
+Install tree-sitter parsers manually or use `M-x treesit-install-language-grammar`.